puvie2005/PuvananBlogsite/docs/web.md

 ### Navigation bar
 The sidebar was created using the lists function in HTML.
 The bar is sectioned using the <div> function.
-The links that guide to the appropriate sites are enabled via ( <a href> ) function.
+The links that guide to the appropriate sites are enabled via a h-ref function.
 ![](docs/images/nav.png){: width="50%"}

 ### CSS formatting